 The Online Master’s in Educational Leadership Administration degree program, offered through FSU’s College of Education, has 36 credit hours and includes a face-to-face practicum, as well as a comprehensive portfolio mandatory in the student’s final semester.
 All core courses and the majority of electives are available online.

-The online Educational Administration Master’s degree program offers comprehensive courses in depth and breadth, such as:
+The Master’s in Education Administration online offers comprehensive courses in depth and breadth, such as:

 - Planning Effective Instruction